aleable/aleable.github.io/readme.md

 <h1>Research</h1>

-My research focuses on probabilistic generative models and optimization techniques in machine learning for graphs.
-Currently, I am exploring the intersection of knowledge graphs and explainable AI (XAI).
-With a background in both physics and computer science, I like developing mathematical models inspired by statistical physics and implementing them in robust, scalable algorithms.
-I enjoy technical work and am particularly interested in applications within social and urban sciences.
+My research focuses on modeling complex systems, with a particular interest in statistical inference, generative models, and graph optimization methods.
+With a background in both physics and computer science, I enjoy developing mathematical models inspired by statistical physics and implementing them in robust, scalable algorithms.
+I like technical work, but I (and infinitely more relevant others) believe that applications and empirical observations should always motivate theoretical advancement and scientific inquiry.
+The applications that interest me the most are AI (especially interpretable and explainable AI) and social and urban sciences.

+Some keywords, in no particular order, are: Statistical Physics, Complex Systems, Machine Learning, Statistical Inference, Generative Models, Optimal Transport, Belief Propagation, Knowledge Graphs, XAI, Transportation Networks.

 <h1>News</h1>